 All of these tips are useful and can give you an advantage over other potential buyers.

 #16 Never drive a route twice

-This is a tip from a land buyer, who swears by it!
+Land buyers typically have an never-ending list of tips for house hunting.
+Many swears by always driving different route!
 You can increase your chances of finding a new home by trying to drive different routes and look out for properties which fit your bill.

 Let’s try driving different routes every time!
 You just might get lucky!